Website Manager

 • Minimum play requirements ensure fair participation.

-3. Manager Focus:
+3. Manager Focus

 • Managers aim to field a competitive team while providing a fun learning experience for players.